Utility Web3Shot (UW3S) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Utility Web3Shot Historical Price

-According to the latest data gathered on Utility Web3Shot live price page, the current price of Utility Web3Shot is 0.165671USD.
-The circulating supply of Utility Web3Shot(UW3S) is 24.70M UW3S , giving it a market capitalization of $4.09M.
+According to the latest data gathered on Utility Web3Shot live price page, the current price of Utility Web3Shot is 0.158007USD.
+The circulating supply of Utility Web3Shot(UW3S) is 24.70M UW3S , giving it a market capitalization of $3.90M.

 The Utility Web3Shot Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of UW3S based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.